 These identical motion executions prove the hardware independence of Atomic Motions.

 Atomic-Motion algorithms consist of geometrical equations.
-Therefore, they create extremely accurate motions, which surpass the ones created by human drivers because humans’ driving skills cannot match Atomic Motions’ geometrical equations.
+Therefore, they create extremely accurate motions, which surpass the ones created by human drivers who have no equations.

 This motion Parallel Parking. is an example of accurate motions created by Park Atomic Motions:

 the geometrical situations to the car,

 to create this “Parallel Parking” motion.

 to the geometrical situations.